betfair-datascientists/betfair-datascientists.github.io/src/modelling/modellingTheBrownlowMedal.md

 # How does a Data Scientist model the Brownlow?

-This article has been written by Liam from [Crow Data Science](https://www.crowdatascience.com/) for the [Betfair 2024 AFL Brownlow Medal Datathon](../modelling/BrownlowMedal2024Datathon.md).
-You can chat with Liam in the [Betfair Quants Discord Server](https://forms.office.com/r/ZG9ea1xQj1) or on Twitter/X (@crow_data_sigh)
+This article has been written by Liam from [Crow Data Science](https://www.crowdatascience.com/) You can chat with Liam in the [Betfair Quants Discord Server](https://forms.office.com/r/ZG9ea1xQj1) or on Twitter/X (@crow_data_sigh)

 ---